 Your status was reviewed after the check point of a “Warning” classification and it was found that you do not qualify for financial aid for the following term.

 Close to Max: Your status was reviewed and you are close to reaching your maximum timeframe in credit hour limit.
 You will continue to be monitored until you have exhausted your eligibility.
-Your continued eligibility will be determined after the next term check point.
-Max: Your status was reviewed after the check point of "close to max" classification and it has been determined you have exceeded the maximum timeframe in credit hours. you no longer qualify for federal financial assistance.
+Your continued eligibility will be determined after the next term checkpoint.
+Max: Your status was reviewed after the checkpoint of the "close to max" classification and it has been determined you have exceeded the maximum timeframe in credit hours. you no longer qualify for federal financial assistance.

-Note: All attempted courses, to include transfer credits accepted by the institution, incompletes, periods where academic bankruptcy or course forgiveness was applied, and developmental courses, must be factored into the calculation of Maximum Time Frame.
+Note: All attempted courses, including transfer credits accepted by the institution, incompletes, periods where academic bankruptcy or course forgiveness was applied, and developmental courses, must be factored into the calculation of the Maximum Time Frame.